Cox-MAZE IV with Coronary Artery Bypass Graft and Mitral Valve Replacement

 [Resident]: No. Do you have a set of cables for us?
 Please.
 Thanks.
 Okay here’s your - here’s a V wire for you.

 Give me a sec.
 Okay.
 Scissor here.
 Cut this.
 Lower the bed a little more, please.

 [Resident]: The ground - the ground is negative?

 No, the ground is positive.
 Negative is always the one on the heart.
 This is ground positive.
 Pace at eighty please.

-[Resident]: Okay where’s your ground.
+[Resident]: Okay where’s your ground?
 Here’s your ground.
 Ground is positive.
-Okay, giving em back to you.
+Okay, giving them back to you.
 Try that.
 That’s just a V.

-Okay, I’ll take another set of cables and 6-0 Proline and another pacing wire.
-So HR is not doing anything see which is good good.
-Yeah start us on some inotropes.
+Okay, I’ll take another set of cables and 6-0 Prolene and another pacing wire.
+So HR is not doing anything, see?
+Which is good good.
+Yeah start us on inotropes.
+Okay.

 [Resident]: So do you always put atrial wires no matter what?